Camper Van Beethoven: First three albums and member changes (1985–1987)

+Molla had left the band by the time the album came out, finding that their constant live activity was getting in the way of his studies..
+The band played their first national tour in the spring as a 5-piece with Lisher on guitar.
+After finishing the tour, Lisher Lisher temporarily left the band as well, and Molla rejoined.
+The band started recording their next album in May 1986, with Molla on guitar and pedal steel.
+The band invited Lisher to play on the sessions, and he ended up rejoining.

-Released later that year, their self-titled third album featured guest membership from experimental banjo and guitar player Eugene Chadbourne on their cover of Pink Floyd's "Interstellar Overdrive" and several other tracks.
+Released in August 1986, their self-titled third album featured guest membership from experimental banjo and guitar player Eugene Chadbourne on their cover of Pink Floyd's "Interstellar Overdrive" and several other tracks.
 On the album, the elements of psychedelia on the previous album came to the fore.
 The album also featured some satirical political commentary on songs like "Good Guys and Bad Guys" and "Joe Stalin's Cadillac," the former which enjoyed some underground college radio play.
 Krummenacher, Lisher, Pedersen and Molla also formed the side project Monks of Doom, although Molla was quickly replaced by guitarist David Immerglück.

-Molla left Camper Van Beethoven after touring for the third album, reducing the band to a five-piece with Lowery, Krummenacher, Segel, Lisher, and Pedersen — the longest-standing lineup in their initial career.
+Molla left Camper Van Beethoven again, this time for good, after touring for the third album, reducing the band to a five-piece with Lowery, Krummenacher, Segel, Lisher, and Pedersen — the longest-standing lineup in their initial career.
 Released in November 1987, the EP Vampire Can Mating Oven preceded a major label bidding war.
 The EP featured a more streamlined and accessible sound, with Lisher's lead guitar taking a major role for the first time.